SpaceNDragon/SpaceNDragon/README.md

 ### Hi there 👋, Hi, I'm Nimesh!

-### \newline👩🏻‍💻 Software Engineer sharing about my journey and learnings in tech
+### 👩🏻‍💻 Software Engineer sharing about my journey and learnings in tech
-### \newline👩🏻‍🎓 Studied Computer Science at the University of Otago, New Zealand
+### 👩🏻‍🎓 Studied Computer Science at the University of Otago, New Zealand
-### \newline🎨 Making videos about Computer Science, tech, and productivity on YouTube
+### 🎨 Making videos about Computer Science, tech, and productivity on YouTube
-### \newline🌷 #learninginpublic in my digital garden
+### 🌷 #learninginpublic in my digital garden
-### \newline 💭 Currently learning about data analytics and dataviz!
+### 💭 Currently learning about data analytics and dataviz!